NATIONAL ROUTES

 Riverina Hwy - Bethanga Bridge to Deniliquin.
 Rather haphazardly signed east of Albury.

-This route was fully signed in 1979, the western half of which was signed as a National Highway.
+This route was fully signed in 1979, the western half of which was signed as a National Highway Route.

 This route was fully signed in the mid-1980's, the Mitchell Highway being largely unsealed between Cunnamulla and Charleville for many years.
-A section of this route was proclaimed a National Highway in 1974 but wasnt fully signed until 1979.
+A section of this route was converted to a National Highway Route in 1979.
+Presently exists only in NSW following decommissioning of all portions in QLD in 2002 and 2007.

 This route has never been fully signed, with the NSW section still largely unsealed.
 The Victorian leg of the route was replaced by the B75 designation in 1998/99.